jimsingh/llm_e2e/README.md

 To show what we can learn by diving deep into the stack, I pre-train a custom GPT-2 model, visualize its attention weights to interpret its behavior, and show how it can be aligned for a specific task.

-note: During model evaluation, I discovered an interesting challenge: the original Toronto Open Book Corpus has been lost and is now only available in lowercase with punctuation removed.
+update: During model evaluation, I discovered an interesting challenge: the original Toronto Open Book Corpus has been lost and is now only available in lowercase with punctuation removed.
 Could I train a model to restore the original text?

 I structured my work into 5 main parts.